 An Interrogation at Hampstead Theatre review

-This award-winning investigative drama has arrived in London for a 5-week run at the Hampstead Theatre and is already almost sold out.
-No surprise, as this show sold out even before its opening performance at the 2023 Edinburgh Festival Fringe.
-Inspired by real events, this gripping new play is written and directed by Jamie Armitage (who also co-directed the worldwide phenomenon SIX: The Musical).
+This award-winning investigative drama has arrived in London for a five-week run at the Hampstead Theatre and is already close to selling out.
+It’s no surprise, given that the show was a sell-out even before its first performance at the 2023 Edinburgh Festival Fringe.
+Inspired by real events, this gripping new play is written and directed by Jamie Armitage, co-director of the global phenomenon SIX: The Musical.

 There is a brief discussion between Ruth and the senior investigating officer John Culin (Colm Gormley) before the arrival of the suspect to discuss their thoughts and tactics.
 Ruth appears to want John to remain in the room but through praising Ruth’s skills and reinforcing his confidence in her his leaves her to her first solo interrogation.